Line 6 Pod HD500X Review

 Integration with other Line 6 gear – the unit includes an input for a Variax guitar, pairs perfectly with a DT amp or StageSource speaker.
 Line 6’s promote their ‘Dream Rig’ which includes a mix of three of these components.
 The idea is that you can have complete flexibility in your tone from the guitar all the way to the speaker.
 This means if you already have one of the other components such as a Variax or DT amp, the HD500X would be an excellent addition.
 The HD500X can control a DT amp to ensure that the speaker matches the tone you set up.
 Using a full range speaker such as the StageSource L2m will allow you to make the most of any acoustic or vocal input you include and provides the best overall flexibility.

 Looper – The unit has a very simple looper that allows you to record up to 48 seconds (more than enough time).
-The looper can record the signal wet or dry and has extra functions such as half playback speed, reverse and layering.
-When you consider that some looper pedals costs $100s just for this ability, it’s a great feature to include in the HD500X and one you will use regularly when jamming or songwriting.
+The looper can record the signal wet or dry and has extra functions such as half playback speed, reverse, and layering.
+When you consider that some looper pedals cost $100s just for this ability, it’s a great feature to include in the HD500X and one you will use regularly when jamming or songwriting.

 Input/Output – A quick look at the back of the unit reveals how flexible it can be.
 Apart from standard guitar input and output, you can connect mics, balanced and unbalanced outputs, headphones, Variax, FX return loop, MIDI, S/PDIF output, ‘L6 Link’ and an extra expression pedal input.
 I’ll just say that it should have everything you need in terms of input or output.